• Skip to content

 • Share6

-• Tweet0
+• Tweet

-• Pin6
+• Flipboard

 October is Pregnancy And Infant Loss Awareness Month.
-Having dealt with fetal demise myself, I am particularly empathetic to those who experience the gut wrenching pain of losing a pregnancy or infant.
+Having dealt with fetal demise myself, I am particularly empathetic to those who experience the gut wrenching grief of losing a pregnancy or infant.
 It feels like the world should stop.
 But it keeps spinning.
 And somehow it is comforting to learn that we are not alone in our pain.
 That we are not the only ones that have experienced this horror and that we will make it through because others have before us.
 So when one of my readers asked to share her personal story of loss in order to increase pregnancy loss awareness, of course, I was honored to share it with you.

-Suzanna’s Story For Pregnancy Loss Awareness
+Pregnancy Loss Awareness And Suzanna’s Story

 pregnancy infant loss awareness

 I woke up early Wednesday morning and I had a strong urge to take a pregnancy test.
 I waited the three long minutes that seemed like a lifetime!
 To my surprise, I saw one word “Pregnant.”
 I was thrilled!
 I wanted to surprise my husband with the exciting news.
+He had wanted another baby so badly.
 I kept trying to come up with a clever idea and finally I had one!
 I wanted our photographer to capture the photos while I told my husband we were expecting baby number 2.
-He had wanted another baby so badly.

 The day had come to tell my husband.
 We met the photographer and I told my husband we were there to do a six year anniversary and family photoshoot.
 I brought chalkboards with me and had my husband write two things he liked about me.
 His board said “funny” and “good cook.”
 We flipped our boards over at the same time and mine said “Baby Kent Coming In April 2019.”
 The look on his face was priceless.
 What an incredible day!